Lands of Lost Borders

 This is a book that changes how one thinks about the world and the human compulsion to define it. - 2019 RBC Taylor Prize jury

-Lands of Lost Borders is on the shortlist for the 2019 RBC Taylor Prize.
+Lands of Lost Borders won the 2019 RBC Taylor Prize.

 - The best Canadian nonfiction of 2018